 This temple pretty much comes within the city limits and you would see the city go around it.

-This temple is located towards the northern edge of Varanasi.
+This temple is located on the northern edge of Varanasi.
 A lovely temple overlooks the large tank.
-We took the stairs to reach the temple, said our prayers before talking to the priest.
+We took the stairs to reach the temple, and said our prayers before talking to the priest.
 He took us to a smaller temple next to the main temple where there is an idol of Kapil Muni.
 It is believed that this Shivalinga was established by Kapil Muni.

 Jaun Ganesh & Adi Keshav Ghat